Arioch3d/DA_Capstone/README.md

   pip install pandas matplotlib seaborn numpy
 `

+- Run the `SuperHero.ipynb`

+- This program will ask for user input at times.

 - When you are finished, deactivate the virtual environment and close the repository folder.

 ## Virtual Environment Commands